After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Sadhguru instead enjoys a full guru status and reputation.
 He has 10.6 million subscribers on his channel (sheep need a shepherd, you know).

-Please note that this example is very telling because Tom Bilyeu’s openly stated mission is to affect people at scale.
+This example is telling because Tom Bilyeu’s openly stated mission is to affect people at scale.

 And still… He can’t match the “guru”.